metractive/youtube-searcher-node/README.md

 npm install
 ```

-At this point, generate an YouTube Data API Key on [Google Developer Console](https://console.developers.google.com/apis), put it on auth.js and execute:
+At this point, generate a YouTube Data API Key on [Google Developer Console](https://console.developers.google.com/apis), put it on auth.js and execute:

 ```javascript
 node index.js